 - Even just getting dressed in the morning, you assess the risk of getting very hot or very cold that day, and decide what to wear based on your assessment.

-When you are organising activities with your group, you will also already be assessing risk in a common sense way, even if you’re not aware that you’re doing it.
+When you are organising activities with your group, you will also already be assessing risk, even if you’re not aware that you’re doing it.

 More formal risk assessing

 When you conduct a more formal risk assessment, you will think about the ways that harm could occur during your activities, and what you will do to reduce the risk of this happening.
 You will write down your thoughts and your decisions.

 Most of the time, these will be the same decisions you would have made anyway, through common sense.
 However, you may also find that when you sit down to think about it, you identify possible hazards that might not have occurred to you.

 The process of “conducting a risk assessment” helps ensure that your group has paid proper attention to reducing risk.
 Recording your decisions means you can refer to them in future and explain them to others.

 Will it stop us from being able to do anything?

 Sometimes the idea of doing a risk assessment can make it feel scary to organise anything, in case something goes wrong and someone gets hurt.

 Risk assessment is about achieving a balance between a reasonable level of risk, and being able to get on with organising your activities.
 Remember, no activity is completely free from risk, and doing a risk assessment is not about making your activities risk free.